-This March 28, 2018, article from Crain’s Detroit Business covers the release of the 2018 Economic Impact of Healthcare in Michigan.
+Crain’s Detroit Business published an article Feb.
+28 on the release of the 2020 Economic Impact of Healthcare in Michigan report.

 On Jan.
-24, Detroit’s WJR News Talk Radio broadcast the Frank Beckmann Show “Live from Lansing” as part of its coverage of Gov. Rick Snyder’s state of the state address and the legislative issues facing the state in 2018.
+30, the MHA sponsored the WJR News Talk Radio broadcast of the Paul W. Smith “Live from Lansing” show as part of its annual coverage of legislative and policy issues facing the state.